Verkeerd/web_shop_database_transfer/README.md

 # Web_shop_database_transfer
-A repository dedicated to transfering data supporting a webshop from a mongodb database to an sql database.
+A repository dedicated to transferring data supporting a web-shop from a mongodb database to a sql database.
 This project is made as an assignment for the course structured programming.
 MongoDB, PostgreSQL and PGAdmin4 are used with this project.

 Authors: Kasper Sikkema, Daan Kleijn, Marnix Wesseling, Susan Bruggeling

 # Installation
-We assumes you already have access to the mongodb database and have transferred this to a local mongo server.
+We assume you already have access to the mongodb database and have transferred this to a local mongo server.

 Clone this repository.
 Install pgadmin.
 Create a local database and run the file make_web_shop_simple.ddl with the query tool in pgadmin.